lucia2007/towers-of-hanoi/TESTING.md

 ## Responsiveness Test

 I did not perform a responsivness test as this CLI application is intended to be used on desktop only.
+Just for illustration purposes, I am including [Am I Responsive Image](readme-images/amiresponsive.png).

 ## Fixed Bugs
 ## Unfixed Bugs

+## Input Validation

 There are no known bugs in the project.